SurrajKumar2000/Skin-Cancer-Prediction/README.md

-Skin cancer is the most common human malignancy and is primarily diagnosed visually and it involves a sheer amount of time and technicalities.
+Skin cancer the most common human malignancy and is primarily diagnosed visually and it involves a sheer amount of time and technicalities.
 Deep learning can automate this diagnosis process,thus eliminating human error and saving million of lives.

 -Deep learning has been shown to produce competitive results in medical diagnosis